 Fairy Pool Scenic Area

 Located in Dalu Township, the Fairy Pool Scenic Area is a renowned attraction in the Jiuzhaigou Paradise.
-It is situated about 49 kilometers (30 miles) from the entrance to the Jiuzhai Valley National Park (Jiuzhaigou).
+It is situated about 49 kilometers (30 miles) from the entrance to the Jiuzhaigou National Park.

 Landscape features of Fairy Pool Scenic Area include the Lotus Platforms Reflecting Beautiful Colors, the Fairy Pools and the Rippling Golden Stream.